stennety/mywebsite/_posts/2022-06-07-interviews-with-testers.md

 [Check out the full playlist of here.](https://www.youtube.com/watch?v=sOGaYJgnQVw&list=PLoGM4JmbNY0yLVNOdyWUttA8sCnBPlQ-V)

+## Contract Testing Podcast with Lewis Prescott

+Lewis hosts a [podcast focusing on contract testing](https://www.pactman.co.uk/contract-testing-podcast), and interviews fantastic testers who are on their contract testing journey, and also bring other interesting insights to the table.

+Lewis recently [interviewed AJ Wilson](https://www.pactman.co.uk/contract-testing-podcast/episode/ac0227b7/exploratory-testing-apis-with-aj-wilson) and discussed Exploratory Testing API's, definitely worth checking out!

+You can listen to all of the episodes at: [https://www.pactman.co.uk/contract-testing-podcast](https://www.pactman.co.uk/contract-testing-podcast "https://www.pactman.co.uk/contract-testing-podcast")

 ## But what about???

 Did I miss some other places Testers are being interviewed?
 Let me know!
 I'll add em on.

+#### Updated

+2022-06-09:

+* Added Contract Testing Podcast with Lewis Prescott
+* Added Nicola's YouTube channel